-‘First Born’, Virginia Dare is an open edition, 8” tall, that was introduced in 1987 at $450; last known Cybis price was $695.
-Four hundred years before, on August 18, 1587, Virginia Dare had become the first baby born on American soil to British parents.
+‘First Born’, Virginia Dare is 8″ high overall.
+On August 18, 1587, Virginia Dare became the first baby born on American soil to British parents.
 She was born on Roanoke Island which was part of the Virginia Colony for which she was named.
 Here she is held by her mother, Eleanor Dare.

 Eskimo Mother was released in 1973 as an edition of 350 sculptures with a price of $1875.
 The edition was later reduced to only 200 closed in 1982 at a price of $2500.
 It stands 11” tall.
 This piecewas later selected by Canada to be their official royal wedding gift to Prince Charles and Lady Diana in 1981, and also by President Ford as a gift of state to Premier Brezhnev.
 The sculpture is based on the Inuit legend of an elderly and lonely woman who, while walking along the shore one day, discovered a baby polar bear.
 She took the baby bear home, named him Kunik, and raised him tenderly.
 The full and quite touching story can be read here.
 In their sculpture Cybis has portrayed her as a younger woman with her baby, the polar bear cub and their sled dog.